Mom's Best Recipes

 Storage Tips

-• Refrigerate: Cool leftovers, then store in an airtight container for up to 4 days.
+• Refrigerate: Cool completely, then store in an airtight container up to 4 days.

 Common Questions

-Can I bake these without a wire rack?
+Do I have to use a wire rack?

 Can I use this method for thighs or wings?